Healthcare Actuary – A Day in the Life

 Professional Team of Healthcare Actuaries

 The multifaceted nature of the actuary profession means that healthcare actuaries work with diverse teams of professionals in order to find, analyze, and share information.
-Actuaries often work in teams comprised of related professionals: accountants, financial analysts, and market research analysts.
+Actuaries often work in teams composed of related professionals: accountants, financial analysts, and market research analysts.
 Healthcare actuaries with five or more years of experience are generally eligible for managerial roles, requiring them to delegate tasks to teams of employees and report to senior-level management.
 Actuaries with expertise in policy analysis may be asked to participate in matters related to providing government-sponsored health insurance.

 Typical Daily Responsibilities of Healthcare Actuaries